LnxRls/Mixed-Categorical-Predictors-and-Numerical-Target-Correlation-Screening-Pipeline/README.md

 ```

 ## File Descriptions
 The *Code_Review.docx* is a MS Word document with content pertained to its name.
-Although a braindump it offers a lot of helpful material to expedite code familiarization.
-It reviews the codebase from a bird's eye view, provides insight about the core math/stats concepts, lists CLI flag examples, tips and tricks for efficient execution separated in functional categories and the Q/As at its lowest section clarify a few technical terms and addresses user anticiapted questions.
+Although a braindump, it offers a lot of helpful material to expedite code familiarization.
+It reviews the codebase from a bird's eye view, provides insight about the core math/stats concepts, lists CLI flag examples, tips and tricks for efficient execution separated in functional categories, and the Q/As at its lowest section clarify a few technical terms and address user anticipated questions.

 The *ElasticNet_Memmap_CV_Walkthrough.pptx* is a MS PowerPoint file that summarizes the script's functionality and elaborates on the underlying scientific methodology in a structured formal slide-deck designed for a technical audience of developers and scientists.